Workers’ Compensation for Nerve Damage Injuries

 Workers’ Compensation for Nerve Damage

 The laws regarding how much and what types of workers’ compensation benefits employees may collect vary by state.
 Pennsylvania employees may be eligible to collect workers’ compensation for their work-related injuries as well as any resulting nerve damage.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. are dedicated to helping injured workers navigate the legal system in order to recover the maximum benefits in their case.
+The skilled workers’ compensation lawyers at Larry Pitt & Associates, P.C. are dedicated to helping injured workers navigate the legal system in order to recover the maximum benefits in their case.

 Under the Pennsylvania Workers’ Compensation Act, employees typically have 120 days to report their workplace injuries to their employers.
 They may be eligible to receive several types of workers’ compensation benefits, including:

 - Vocational rehabilitation